 Required: High School Biology or equivalent Must be able to visually read computer monitor; must be able to use keyboard and mouse.
 Recommended: Keyboarding, MS Office Professional Must be able to attend Professional Practice Experience (PPE) courses including 160 hours at a health care facility within reasonable driving/travel distance to the student's home.

-C&RS students are required to earn a grade of a least a "C" or better in each BIOL and MEDR prefix course prior to placement in the PPEs.
-Students must also earn a grade of at "C" in the MEDR courses to graduate from the C&RS program.
+C&RS students are required to earn a grade of "C" or better in each BIOL and MEDR prefix course prior to placement in the PPEs.
+Students must earn a grade of "C" or better to graduate from the C&RS program.
 Additionally, students must be able to complete the on-site PPE hours at a health care facility.

 Should a student fail MEDR or BIOL courses a second time: Students may re-take MEDR and/or BIOL courses as a continuing education student.
 Then, upon successful completion with a "C" or better, apply for readmission to the C&RS program.
 Or, students may retake the BIOL/MEDR equivalent courses on-campus at Alfred State or at another college, and transfer the credit back to Alfred State after having obtained pre-approval of the course for transfer credit and earning a grade of "C" or better.